MacLemon/mlbackup/README.txt

 -------------------------------------------------------------------------------
 Still no manpage for mlbackup yet.
 (There still is hope and you should be able to get mlbackup up and running easily anyway.)

-The backup set name may NOT include german umlaut characters.
+The backup set name may NOT include german umlaut characters and spaces.
 (I am still investigating why this is the case.
 If you have any information on how to make this work, please contact me!)
 This issue ONLY affects the naming of the backup sets.
 The files you intend to backup are not affected and will be backupped just fine!

 If you are using Kerio mailserver be sure to check with the Kerio documentation on how to use the sendmail replacement wrapper for Kerio on your system.
 Otherwise mlbackup may not be able to send email.
 If you're using the Mac OS X postfix mailserver everything should just work.
 If you don't want to or cannot send email, just leave the $MLadminEmail=""

 Versioncheck will not work if you need to connect to the web using a proxy server.
 This will hopefully be improved in a future version.
 (Patches welcome!)

 If mlbackup cannot check for updates it will present you an Exit Code that it got from curl(1) but will not give you a helpful human readable error message.
 At the moment you need to look up the error in man curl.